 BIOL 234/BIOL 234L | Human Physiology and Anatomy II

-Master of Education, Arcadia University
+MEd, Arcadia University

-MS in Biology, Howard University
+MS, Biology, Howard University

-BS in Zoology, Howard University
+BS, Zoology, Howard University

 Professor Hyacinth Wood comes to Esperanza with a Masters degree in Biology and one in Secondary Education.
 Her academic background provides her with the foundation to successfully meet the needs of her students.
 “Monday night is one of my greatest weekly highlights.
 It is the night I get to teach my Biology 104 students at Esperanza College.
 Every week I get to highlight not only Biology as a topic but also, Biology as it applies to everyday life and importance of understanding our connection to this earth and the role of God in our lives.”
 Her students can count on her to not only align the material to their lives but also accomplish this in a manner that is respectful, fun and relevant.
 She considers learning is an important part of her identity.